 Dates/Hours of Operation

-Dates and times are subject to change, but the regular Cedar Point Season begins during the last week of May and runs until the first or second week of September; regular hours are 10:00 am to 10:00 pm, although there are special dates when the park is open until either 8:00 pm or midnight.
+Dates and times are subject to change, but the regular Cedar Point Season begins sometime in May and runs until the first or second week of September.
+Click here to find out the times for the date you are interested in visiting.

 Prices and Savings Tips